 So if you suspect drainage problems, try unscrewing the pipe and cleaning it with an algaecide, which is available at most pool stores.

-Next steps in your air conditioning maintenance
+Next steps after you understand why is air conditioning maintenance important

 Now even if HunterCON didn’t install your system, we have a reliable team ready to assist.
 If you’re concerned about your air conditioners’ performance, or just want a check-up, don’t hesitate to contact us.